SMCFY/fiddl/README.md

 2. Clone or download the repo
 3. Replace the Source folder in your Projucer project with the new Source folder
 4. Open the Projucer project
-5. Click "Save and Open in IDE" and build the application to the desired target (currently only working for iOS and OSX)
+5. Select desired target and click "Save and Open in IDE"(currently only working for iOS and OSX)
+6. Build the application

 Release notes v0.1: